minio/docs/source/includes/common/common-minio-kes.rst

 .. start-kes-new-existing-minio-deployment-desc

-This procedure provides instructions for modifying the startup environment variables of a MinIO deployment to enable |SSE| via KES and the root KMS.
+This procedure provides instructions for modifying the startup environment variables of a MinIO deployment to enable |SSE| via KES and the KMS target.

 For instructions on new production deployments, see the :ref:`Multi-Node Multi-Drive (Distributed) <minio-mnmd>` tutorial.
 For instructions on new local or evaluation deployments, see the :ref:`Single-Node Single-Drive <minio-snsd>` tutorial.